 Under the monthly premium plan, a monthly premium payment is made to us to provide only one month of coverage, rather than one year of coverage provided by the annual premium plan.
 Under the annual premium plan, the initial premium is paid to us in advance, and earned over the next twelve months of coverage, with annual renewal premiums paid in advance thereafter and earned over the subsequent twelve months of coverage.
-The annual premiums can be paid with either a higher premium rate for the initial year of coverage and lower premium rates for the renewal years, or with premium rates which are equal (level) for the initial year and subsequent renewal years.
+The annual premium rate for the initial year of coverage and lower premium rates for the renewal years, or with premium rates which are equal (level) for the initial year and subsequent renewal years.
 Under the single premium plan, a single payment is made to us, covering a specified term exceeding twelve months.